Korean War in 1950 (UNSC)

 The issue was brought before the UN General Assembly in September 1947.
 World leaders had established the United Nations just two years earlier.
 It was created with their collective hopes of preventing a third world war.
 The Korea issue was an early test of the organization’s ability to manage decolonization efforts and great power disputes of the postwar era.

 In the General Assembly, the United States continued to advance the vision of a united, independent peninsula.
-In November 1947, the General Assembly adopted UN Security Council Resolution 112, which asserted “that the national independence of Korea should be re-established and all occupying forces then withdrawn at the earliest possible date.”
+In November 1947, the General Assembly adopted UN General Assembly Resolution 112, which asserted “that the national independence of Korea should be re-established and all occupying forces then withdrawn at the earliest possible date.”
 To facilitate this plan, the resolution created the UN Temporary Commission on Korea (UNTCOK) to pave the way for elections for a national assembly.
 This assembly was to set up a government that would assume full administrative responsibilities and work with the United States and Soviet Union to clear Korea of occupying troops.
 The commission was also charged with observing and reporting threats to and violations of the boundary at the thirty-eighth parallel.

 Despite the commission, the Korean Peninsula moved no closer to unified governance.
 Instead, politics continued to evolve separately on either side of the thirty-eighth parallel.
 Rhee, by now an influential, U.S.-backed nationalist leader, favored independence as soon as possible—even though a declaration of independence would have effect only in the south, as long as the United States and the Soviet Union remained at loggerheads.
 In a UN-supervised election in May 1948 for a constitutional assembly in the south, Rhee came out in front.
 Under his leadership, the assembly adopted a constitution outlining a presidential system of government.
 The Republic of Korea (ROK), which remains the official name of South Korea, was proclaimed on August 15, 1948.
 Rhee took office in Seoul as its first president.